DAY 11 - Tuesday 15th December 2009

 GREECE to TURKEY = = 102 DAILY PHOTOS

 Today was going to be a very busy day, it was the day we would cross into the Islamic world and enter Turkey.
-Even though Turkey is a wannabe-secular country, the bottom line is that it is an Islamic country full of lots of very nice Muslims and Masjids.
-My views of Turkey are that it is suffering from an identity crisis, on the one hand it has rich and strong Islamic heritage, but on the other hand it is desperate to become western and be accepted into the European Union.
-Sadly the EU is not as willing to accept Turkey, I will be honest, even today most of Europe sadly look down upon Turkish people and Turkey.
-This is clearly a one-way love relationship, my advice to Turkey would be to turn east, and go towards Islam and once again become an Islamic super power, rebuild the Khilafah, Islamic State.
+My views of Turkey are that it is suffering from an identity crisis, on the one hand it has rich and strong Islamic heritage, but on the other hand it is desperate to become accepted into the European Union.
+Sadly the EU is not as willing to accept Turkey, which is a shame as Turkey has a lot to offer Europe.

 So we woke up very early and drove to the border, it was funny as we crossed over the bridge, the Greek side had it painted Blue and White similar to the national flag, and the Turkish side had it painted Red and White, similar to their flag.
-The soldiers looked very pleasant, but there was an underlying sense of tensions, between these two historical former super powers.
-The border was pure chaos, the organisers as usual didn't know where to go, and it was pure hassle.
+The soldiers looked very pleasant, but there was an underlying sense of tension, between these two historical former super powers.
+The border was pure chaos, the organisers as usual didn't know where to go, and it was a lot of hassle for those people that did not stay up all night doing their manifests.

-As you can imagine a lot of 'idiots' turned up without bringing customs manifests, let alone 10 copies to be on the safe side.
+As you can imagine a lot of people turned up without bringing customs manifests, let alone 10 copies to be on the safe side.
 Even though we were in the middle of the line, because our paperwork was in order we ended up being at the front.
-On the other side were many Turkish people, and they had been waiting for a long time, personally I felt bad that rather than go across we were forced to wait for the idiots to sort out their paper work.
-Then the Turkish authorities and Turkish brother in our convoy who drove the big truck, asked us to just go through ....on hearing that the organisers ran up and sad don't go through, you're not allowed ....blah blah ....basically they wanted to go first for the cameras, anyway as usual you have to disregard the idiot organisers, because it is nonsense, so I went through, I can happily say I was first into Turkey ....what an honour, the reception was amazing and it was the first time we encountered IHH our Turkish partners.
+On the other side were many Turkish people who had been waiting for a long time, to greet us.
+Then the Turkish authorities and Turkish brother in our convoy who drove the big truck, asked us to just go through.
+I can happily say I was first into Turkey ....what an honour, the reception was amazing and it was the first time we encountered IHH our Turkish partners.
+There are mixed views on IHH but that is the messy world of politics, and being Turkish they tend to get a lot of flak, but one should focus on their good work, regardles sof politics or religion.

-After that we waited for everybody to sort their paperwork out and then drove to Istanbul, as usual it was cause, we weren't told exactly where to go, plus there were no planned fuel stops.
-So we went solo, and enjoyed the scenery, it was so nice seeing villages with huge Mosques, it was strange but nice.
-Turkey is a bit less advanced in terms of infrastructure, you notice the potholes as soon as you cross over, but they are making a big effort to spruce it up.
+After that we waited for everybody to sort their paperwork out and then drove to Istanbul, as usual it was chaos, we weren't told exactly where to go, plus there were no planned fuel stops.
+So we went solo, and enjoyed the scenery, it was so nice seeing the rural villages dotted around, and then all of a sudden a huge metropolis of a city like Istanbul.

 The weather was wet and driving conditions were tough as usual, I was surprised at the vast amounts of open space, it seemed like a very nice chilled out country.

 Despite some confusion when we came off the motorway, we caught up with a group led by IHH and they guided us to our evening stop.
-The first stop was a convention centre where we had dinner and a lovely talk by some Jewish Brothers; they were very nice and clearly supported Gaza and the Palestinian cause.
-They were very sad that israel has hijacked the Jewish faith for their own political and greedy self interests.
+The first stop was a convention centre where we had dinner and a lovely talk hosted by a leading Jewish organisation that was against the Gaza War; they were very nice and clearly supported Gaza and the Palestinian cause.
+They were very saddened by the fact that Israel had hijacked their Jewish faith for their own political goals as for centuries it was the Ottoman empire and Muslims that protected them from persecution.

 GOOD NIGHT was in the van, parked outside the basketball centre.
 It was another very cold night